Wednesday 15 October 2014 Debriefing

 "After almost seven years trying to find the words to tell the outside world what’s happening in inside Indonesia, I still have these moments, where I need to pinch myself and remember I’m living in reality."

 (AFP Photo / Romeo Gacad)

-Marlowe Hood was one of AFP’s science and environment correspondents from 2007 to 2012.
-As world leaders gather in New York to confront the threat of climate change looms larger, he contemplates just how bad things might be.
+Marlowe Hood was a senior science and environment correspondent for AFP from 2007 to 2012.
+As world leaders gather in New York to confront the threat of climate change, he contemplates just how bad things might be.
 (A version of this post was first published in July.)

 Thursday 25 July 2013 Debriefing

 Covering a major disaster is a strange test for a journalist.
 First, there’s the avalanche of tragic details, which can be numbing and exciting at the same time.
 Then later, at the end of the day, the reality of the story hits.
 Natalia Sanguino, a reporter in the AFP Madrid bureau, helped cover the July 24 train crash that claimed at least 77 lives.
 Here she talks about the shift from reporter to citizen.

 From stuffed mice to naked cowboys, AFP's outgoing New York correspondent Sebastian Smith looks back on his five years covering the Big Apple.
 (AFP Photo/Getty Images/Spencer Platt)